Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Introduction

 While the manifold sampling algorithm presented in~\cite{KLW18} required every $h_j\in\Hdef$ to be an affine function, this work considers the case where each $h_j\in \Hdef$ is assumed only to be Lipschitz continuous and Lipschitz continuously differentiable.
 Past manifold sampling algorithms made the implicit assumption that each selection function was uniquely represented by its gradient; such an assumption does not hold in this more general case.

-As in previous manifold sampling algorithms, the unavailability of $\nabla F(x)$ at a given $x \in \mathbb{R}^n$ will be handled through standard techniques of model-based derivative-free optimization, that is, via the construction of models $m^{F_i}(x)$ of $F_i(x)$.
+As in previous manifold sampling algorithms, the unavailability of $\nabla F(x)$ at a given $x \in \mathbb{R}^n$ is handled through standard techniques of model-based derivative-free optimization, that is, via the construction of models $m^{F_i}(x)$ of $F_i(x)$.
 We then employ

 as approximations of $F(x)$ and $\nabla F(x)$, respectively.
 In the present work, we will use not only knowledge of the functions $h_j \in \Hdef$ that define $h$ but also $\nabla h_j(z)$, the gradients of linearizations of $h_j$ at points $z$, in order to update iterates.
 For each continuously differentiable $h_j\in\Hdef$, the composition $h_j(F(x))$ is also continuously differentiable, and from a simple application of the chain rule